bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 _- [the bazel documentation](https://docs.bazel.build/versions/master/skylark/rules.html)_

-In the previous segment, we created an iOS application with via a BUILD file.
+In the previous segment, we created an iOS application with a BUILD file.
 The `ios_application` rule is implemented by `rules_apple` and the `objc_library` is a native rule.
-Native rules are implemented in Java and have more power and capabilities needed to implement core functionality like remote execution and c++ compilation and are generally used as-is.
+Native rules are implemented in Java, have more power and capabilities needed to implement core functionality (like remote execution and C++ compilation), and are generally used as-is.

 ```
 BUILD file -> target -> rule -> action -> execution